cronvel/spellcast/doc/events.md

 * chat (text): the text sent by a client as a chat message when player are still in the role assignement phase.

-* selectRole (index): in response of a `roleList` event, it contains the index of the role the current client want to be assigned to, if `index` is `null`, the client is unassigned to any role
+* selectRole (id): in response of a `roleList` event, it contains the ID of the role the current client want to be assigned to, if `id` is `null`, the client has just unselected the role it was assigned to

-* selectNext (index): in response of a `nextList` event, it contains the index of the item selected by the user
+* selectNext (id): in response of a `nextList` event, it contains the ID of the *next item* selected by the user, if `id` is `null`, the client has just unselected the *next item* it had chosen so far

 * authenticate (data): authenticate a user.
 (WIP API).